-Project type: Efficient cook stoves
+Project type: Efficient cook stoves, Solar

 Project location: Madagascar

-Annual CO₂ reduction: 269.621 t
+Annual CO₂ reduction: 269,621 t

 pupils have been sensibilised

 The Swiss-Madagascan organization ADES (Association pour le Développement de l'Energy Solaire) has been producing solar cookers in Madagascar since 2002 and selling them at a reduced price to local households.
 Since 2010, the project has expanded its activities to the entire island and included also efficient cook stove models that perfectly complement the use of solar cookers if the sun is not shining.
 Today ADES offers a portfolio of nine different solar and efficient cook stove models for households as well as for institutional and commercial clients such as schools, children's homes and hospitals.
-The project operates nine stove production and distribution workshops to serve customers all over Madagascar.
+The project operates stove production and distribution centres all over the island to serve customers all over Madagascar.
 Since 2017 a truck has been on the road serving as a mobile promotional and information centre in primarily rural areas in the north of Madagascar.

 ADES is currently setting up various events to increase the population's awareness of environmental and health protection, eating healthily and fuel-efficient cooking.
 With an innovative environmental education programme, ADES is bringing school children and their teachers closer to their native flora and fauna and motivating them to act in an environmentally friendly way.

 The climate-friendly cookers save up to 50 per cent of charcoal or firewood consumption resulting in valuable monetary savings for the household’s budget or time savings and less frequent gathering of firewood.
 Especially women and children benefit from the zero-emission solar cookers or cleaner combustion of efficient cookers due to less exposure to smoke during cooking.
 The dissemination of efficient and solar cook stoves is an effective means to combat the quickly advancing deforestation in Madagascar and to reduce CO₂ emissions from the use of non-renewable biomass.
-Additionaly, ADES finances two trees for reforestation each time a cook stove gets sold.
+Additionaly, ADES finances one tree for reforestation each time a cook stove gets sold.